ultraq/redhorizon-unity-asteroids/README.md

 Debug controls:
  - `I` to toggle debug information panels - a list of objects in the scene and a log output - both of which can be docked to the edges of the window
- - `O` to toggle the FPS counter
+ - `O` to toggle a debug overlay which contains an FPS counter
- - `P` to turn on all of the above, including showing grid lines on the scene and collision boxes around objects that are collidable
+ - `L` to toggle showing grid lines on the scene and collision boxes around objects that are collidable
+ - `P` to toggle all of the above
  - `V` to cycle through vsync options
     - On Windows this will cycle through 1/1, 1/2, 1/3, 1/4, and no vsync
     - On macOS this will only enable/disable vsync